TritonDataCenter/smartos-live/src/img/man/imgadm.1m.md

             -h, --help         Print this help and exit.
             -P <pool>          Name of zpool from which to delete the image.
                                Default is "zones".

+    imgadm vacuum [-n] [-f]                delete unused images

+        Remove unused images -- i.e. not used for any VMs or child images.

+        Usage:
+            imgadm vacuum [<options>]

+        Options:
+            -h, --help                Show this help.
+            -n, --dry-run             Do a dry-run (do not actually make changes).
+            -f, --force               Force deletion without prompting for confirmation.

     imgadm create [<options>] <vm-uuid> [<manifest-field>=<value> ...]